ZenProjects/parsedmarc-go/README.md

 - ✅ Can parse reports from an inbox over IMAP
   - ✅ TLS/SSL support for IMAP and HTTP
-- ✅ Can parse reports posted over HTTP (POST/PUT methods - IETF draft-kucherawy-dmarc-base)
+- ✅ Can parse reports posted over HTTP (POST/PUT methods - [IETF draft-kucherawy-dmarc-base](https://datatracker.ietf.org/doc/html/draft-kucherawy-dmarc-base-02#appendix-B.6))
   - ✅ Rate limiting and data validation

-- ✅ JSON and CSV output formats
+- ✅ JSON and CSV output formats.
-  - ✅ Output to file or stdout
+  - ✅ Output to file or stdout.
-- ✅ ClickHouse database storage
+- ✅ Optionally, store reports result in ClickHouse database.
+- ✅ Optionally, send reports to Email or Kafka topic.

 - ✅ Built-in Prometheus metrics (for the imap and httpd mode)